astral-sh/rye/README.md

 ## Installation

 Rye is built in Rust.
-There is no binary distribution yet, it only works on Linux and macOS as of today:
+There is no binary distribution yet, it works on Linux, macOS and Windows as of today:

 ```
 $ cargo install --git https://github.com/mitsuhiko/rye rye